SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "She's going to help me make a dress to give Rarity for the date, and she suggested I can wear the dress she gave me when I asked her out," Pinkie answered.

-"Sounds like you two are going to have a fancy date as long as Twilight can get you a carriage," Rainbow said.
+"Sounds like you two are going to have a fancy date as long as Twilight can get you a chariot," Rainbow said.

 "Oh, that gives me a great idea, we can go to a fancy restaurant on the date," Pinkie said.